Here are the juiciest parts of Katie Couric’s new tell-all book

-The book hits shelves next Tuesday, but The Post obtained a copy early.
+The book hits shelves next Tuesday, but The Washington Post obtained a copy early.

 While many A-listers come up for criticism in her telling, the biggest revelation in the book is one that arguably reflects poorly on the author herself: In a passage first leaked by the Daily Mail, Couric writes that she once selectively edited an interview with Ruth Bader Ginsburg to “protect” the Supreme Court justice’s reputation.